 - > Confirmation of language knowledge issued by a language center or a language school in case the student does not have any of the official documents mentioned above

 Native English Speakers

-Students whose mother tongue is English or who study a study programme in English at their home university are exempted from this obligation.
+Students whose mother tongue is English are exempted from this obligation.
+Students who study a programme in English at their home university need to submit a confirmation thereof.

 3. I would like to apply for the Bachelor degree programme starting in the Winter (Fall) semester.
 I will receive my final high/secondary school diploma in May or July, so I am not able to meet the application deadline of 31 March for internationals students.
 Do you take into consideration this fact?

 Yes, we do.
 You can apply for the Bachelor degree by providing the Transcript of Records without the last semester of your high school study and by providing a provisional certificate of graduation in May or July issued by your school.
-This way you will meet the application deadline of March 31.
+This way you will meet the application deadline at the end of March.

 However please keep in mind that the Nostrification certificate must be submitted before the date of Enrollment.

 4. Do I need to send hard copies of my application documents?

 Firstly, scanned copies of applications materials shall be sent to email@example.com The application form shall be sent in Word format (.doc).